Ultimate Website Maintenance Services Checklist for 2025: Essential Tips and Best Practices

 2. Repairs and Fixes

 This is all related to errors, bugs, and broken links.
 Both internal and external links should be checked.
-A link checker can be run to look for broken links that frustrate the users and reduce the search engine rankings.
+A link checker can be run to look for broken links that frustrate users and reduce the search engine rankings.

 3. Browser Compatibility Testing